Explorer

 Cartesian control

-To launch the simulation in Gazebo with cartesian control, launch the cartesian_control.launch.py file from the ros2_control_explorer package:
+To launch the simulation in Gazebo with cartesian control, launch the cartesian_control.launch.py file from the explorer_bringup package:

 This script launches RViz, Gazebo, the robot controller, and all necessary files to send commands to the controller.